 Note-taking is a good habit, but the habit becomes great and fun when you have all the required features.

-Those eight best note-taking apps for Windows were selected because of their features, popularity, and brand trust.
+Those note-taking apps for Windows were selected because of their features, popularity, and brand trust.

 I hope you choose one of those to be your tool.
 Let me know your views in the comments so others can quickly decide.